 The four most commonly used tools and technologies to analyze historical data using quantitative methods are:

 1. Manual forecasting

 Manual calculations aren't widely used to build comprehensive forecasts.
-Small businesses may process low amounts of data manually using pen and paper to analyze trends and develop predictions.
+Small businesses may process low amounts of data manually using a pen and paper to analyze trends and develop predictions.

 Spreadsheets are useful for forecasting in supply chain management if a business generates a limited amount of data to analyze.

 Experts can accumulate a lot of data and apply custom formulas using spreadsheets.
 All the calculations are performed instantly.
 Also, spreadsheets foresee the ability to build charts to spot trends, seasonal spikes/falls, and other patterns.

 Many companies offer solutions that foresee the ability to upload historical data and get predictions.
 Usually, such solutions can apply certain algorithms to define patterns and build predictive models.

 Machine learning and artificial intelligence are the fastest-growing technologies applied to develop forecasts.
 According to the research conducted by McKinsey&Company, 20% of businesses already use the technologies for forecasting in supply chains.
 Moreover, 60% of respondents are about to adopt ML and AI to build accurate predictive models.